-We live in a time where everything is expected to be done quickly; we praise the fastest race cars, the fastest airplanes, the fastest swimmer, fastest sprinter… the list can go on and on.
-There are countless movies, TV shows and advertisements that try to tap into the human obsession with speed.
-If you observe an advertisement of a new vehicle, you’ll find that every advertisement contains some mention of the vehicle’s top speed and the amazing power of the vehicle being promoted.
-Why is this such an important aspect?
-Shouldn’t safety be the top priority?
+We live in a time where everything is expected to be done quickly.
+We praise the fastest sprinter, revere the fastest swimmer, crave the fastest race cars, admire the fastest airplanes, and demand the fastest Wi-Fi … the list goes on and on.
+There are countless movies, TV shows, web series, and advertisements that try to tap into this human obsession with speed.

-A study in Organizational Behavior and Human Decision Processes, published back in 2009, looked at the testosterone levels of a group of men who were driving a sports car and another group of men driving a sedan.
-These two groups were made to drive on two types of streets; streets that were filled with women and number of deserted streets.
-The results showed that the men driving the sports car had higher levels of testosterone, but the interesting thing was that the types of street being drive on, either filled with women or entirely empty, had no effect on the testosterone levels.
+In a study published in the Organizational Behavior and Human Decision Processes journal in 2009, researchers compared the testosterone levels of a group of men driving a high-speed sports car with another group of men driving a normal sedan.
+These two groups were made to drive on two types of streets: one filled with women and another completely bereft of anything.
+The results showed that the men driving the sports car had higher levels of testosterone.
+A more interesting observation was that the presence of women didn’t actually impact their testosterone levels, but the type (i.e., speed) of the car did.

-As you ‘floor’ the pedal, there is a sudden spurt of the adrenaline hormone in your body, which in turn has many effects: your blood pressure rises instantly, your heart beat races, your body temperature rises, and you can feel a tingling in your limbs.
+As you ‘floor’ the pedal, there is a sudden spurt of adrenaline through your body, which has many effects: your blood pressure rises instantly, your heartbeat races, your body temperature rises, and you can feel a slight tingling in your limbs.
 These effects are seen in both males and females, but are decidedly more pronounced in males.
-This is why the obsession of speed is commonly associated with testosterone.
-This is also the reason why men are generally considered to be more reckless behind the wheel.
+This is why the obsession with speed is commonly associated with testosterone.
+This is also why men are generally considered to be hastier and less cautious behind the wheel.

 Dopamine and Monoamine Oxidase (MAO)

-This is another biological factor that determines your speeding obsession.
-MAO is a regulator in that brain that is associated with a dopamine (a reward chemical that is strongly related to pleasure-seeking behavior) receptor called dopamine-4.
+There is another biological factor behind our speed obsession—MAO (Dopamine and Monoamine Oxidase).
+MAO is a regulator in the brain associated with dopamine (a reward chemical strongly related to pleasure-seeking behavior) receptors called dopamine-4.
 Therefore, if you have low levels of MAO, there is a good chance that you’re the kind of person who craves thrills and adventures.
-Engaging in these activities on a regular basis can lead to the formation of habits, which tends to make people risk their (and potentially others’) lives in order to experience ever-increasing thrills.
+Engaging in these activities on a regular basis can lead to the formation of habits, which tend to make people risk their (and potentially others’) lives in order to experience the enigmatic thrill associated with top speeds.